-morel Eccess 1 20% to 59% Averal (-19% to 19%) Detcent (-69% to -20%) Large Deficient (-69% to -60%) No Rain (-100%)
+1-19% to 19% Belicient F69% to -00% Large Deficient (-69% to -60%) No Rain (-100%) NO DAT

 The Integrated Drought Severity Index (IDSI) for Telangana was assessed at district level.
 There seems to be a slight decrease in stress levels in the State except for a few patches in the western region, as shown by the rainfall departure map.
-Western States are observed to have moved from watch to under stress.
+Western States are also observed to have moved from severe drought category to moderate or stress category.